ParadigmFoundation/zaidan-dealer-specification/README.md

 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/rfc/rfc2119.txt).
 - The word "implementation" is used to refer to any system that implements or provides the Dealer JSONRPC.
+- In accordance with the JSONRPC 2.0 spec, JSON types (String, Number, Object, and Array) are capitalized to differentiate between usage of the word and the JSON type.
+- The syntax "Array\<T>" is used to indicate an Array of type T (for JSON values) or an Array of schema T.

 ## Contents